pradyutnair/spai/README.md

 - 27/02/25: Paper accepted on CVPR2025.

 ## Installation

+### Hardware requirements

+The code originally targeted Nvidia L40S 48GB GPU, however many recent cuda-enabled GPUs should be supported.
+Inference should be effortless performed with less than 8GB GPU RAM.
+As training originally targeted a 48GB GPU, a suitable GPU should be presented to reproduce the paper's setup without further modifications of the code.

 ### Required libraries
 To train and evaluate SPAI an anaconda environment can be used for installing all the